 Director Greg Beeman has previously made the teen hit License to Drive (1986) but almost all of his subsequent work has been in television, most notably as a director and producer on genre tv series like Smallville (2001-11), Heroes (2006-10), Falling Skies (2011-5 ), Minority Report (2015), American Gothic (2016) and Timeless (2016-8).
 Beeman also directed the unsold tv pilot for Aquaman (2006).

-The writing partnership of Ed Solomon and Chris Matheson had previously written Bill and Ted’s Excellent Adventure (1989), its sequel Bill and Ted’s Bogus Journey (1991) and subsequently the Eddie Murphy comedy Imagine That (2009).
+The writing partnership of Ed Solomon and Chris Matheson had previously written Bill and Ted’s Excellent Adventure (1989), its sequel Bill and Ted’s Bogus Journey (1991) and Bill & Ted Face the Music (2020)), and the Eddie Murphy comedy Imagine That (2009).
 On his own, Chris Matheson, the son of legendary genre writer Richard Matheson, has written other genre works like A Goofy Movie (1995), Stepsister from the Planet Weird (2000), Rapture-Palooza (2013) and directed/wrote the genre films The Wise Ones (2001) and Evil Alien Conquerors (2003) (another films about very stupid alien invaders).
 On his own, Ed Solomon has also written Super Mario Bros.
 (1993), Men in Black (1997), Charlie’s Angels (2000), What Planet Are You From?
 (2000), Now You See Me (2013) and Now You See Me 2 (2016).